anitahx/printf/README.md

-Readme foreprintf collaboration project with Anitah
+Readme for printf collaboration project with Anitah